 - Clear leaf litter away from your foundation

-- Trim vegetation away from exterior walls
+- Trim plants away from outside walls

 Wood Cockroach vs Other Roach Species